 Take a boat trip along the Douro

 Porto is famous not only for its rich culture but also for its bridges.
 After all the city is known as “the City of bridges”.
 So, the best way to see and admire the six bridges is by taking a boat cruise along the Douro River.
 The cruise is done in a typical old boat called “rabellobarco”.
 The boats were initially used to transport port wines.
 Now, you can climb on-board them either on the banks of Ribeira or Gaia; prices range from €15 to €80 depending on the tour and activities on offer.
 Once on board, sit back, relax and enjoy the scenery along the estuary, admire the bridges’ architecture and other landmarks like the Crystal Palace.
 Consider taking either the Six Bridges cruise or a day trip to the Douro Valley.

 Walk the Dom Luis Bridge

 To enjoy the most picturesque views of Porto’s colourful houses and orange rooftops, walk on the Dom Luis Bridge.
 The bridge connects Ribeiro to Vila Nova de Gaia.
 It has two levels, the top level is used by pedestrians and for the metro lines (so be careful and watch out for them).
 It’s the perfect place to watch Porto from above.

 I love going to markets.
 Perhaps because I grew up in France where markets have a significant role in people’s daily life, but I enjoy walking around in them. people go to Bolhão market to get high-quality fish, fruit and vegetables or pretty much anything they like.
 You can grab ingredients there for an improvised picnic and eat by the banks of the river.

 You’ve seen all the things you wanted to see and still have some time for more discoveries?
-Why not consider a day trip from Porto.
+Why not consider a day or two trips from Porto.
 Porto is the perfect location for exploring the northern part of the country as well as Spain.

 More than 2 days in Porto?